Library Services While We Teach Remotely

 Archives and Special Collections and the Centre for Newfoundland Studies

-Under alert level 2, we are able to offer in-person appointments for Memorial University faculty, staff, graduate, and undergraduate honours students.
+Under alert level 2, we are able to offer in-person appointments for Memorial University faculty (current/retired), staff, and students.
 We may also be able to make materials available digitally.
 For assistance, please contact us via email:

 Student Research Support

 We have an extensive collection of online resources.
 You can: